opentaproject/info/source/admin/gettingstarted/index.rst

 	* Put in your own email in ``email reply to``
 	* check yourself and ``super`` as owners
 	* choose a name for your course unless you want to keep it your cid
 	* check ``Allow anonymous student`` if you want to permit anonymous logins.
-(You can disaable this later and remove anonymously registered students if you want.)
+(You can disable this later and remove anonymously registered students if you want.)
 * Choose ``Save``
 * See what the course looks like for students by checking ``Student view``